drhsqlite/fossil-mirror/www/gitusers.md

-3. Because there is little distinction betwen the clones in the Fossil model — unlike in Git, where clones often quickly diverge from each other, usually on purpose — the backup advantage applies in inverse as well: if the remote server falls over dead, one of those with a clone of that repository can stand it back up, and everyone can get back to work.
-If the remote comes back later, it can sync with the new central version, then perhaps take over as the primary source of truth once again.
+3. Because there is little distinction betwen the clones in the Fossil model — unlike in Git, where clones often quickly diverge from each other, quite possibly on purpose — the backup advantage applies in inverse as well: if the remote server falls over dead, one of those with a clone of that repository can stand it back up, and everyone can get back to work simply by re-pointing their local repo at the new remote.
+If the failed remote comes back later, it can sync with the new central version, then perhaps take over as the primary source of truth once again.